mahmod-ali29/NC/Terraform/README.md

 - cd NC/Terraform
 - bash main.sh

-#If any error occurs during the run.
-Then comment lines 8-18 of the main.sh file
+#If any error occurs during the run of terraform.
+Then comment lines 8-18 of the main.sh file and Re-run it again.
 ```

 #To delete all posts once, run the serverless script